(for veterinary information only)

 HOW THIS MEDICATION WORKS

-Bethanechol chloride works neurologically stimulating what are called “muscarinic cholinergic receptors” in the autonomic nervous system.
-(Think of the autonomic system as the part of one’s nervous system concerned with automatic functions such as muscle coordinations of the bladder and its sphincter.)
-By stimulating these nerve receptors, this medication is able to provide a stronger contraction message to the muscles those receptors control.
+Bethanechol chloride works neurologically by stimulating what are called “muscarinic cholinergic receptors” in the autonomic nervous system.
+(Think of the autonomic system as the part of one’s nervous system concerned with automatic involuntary functions such as motion of the intestinal muscle layers, pupil constriction and dilation, and, as mentioned, coordination of bladder wall and sphincter muscles.)
+By stimulating muscarinic cholinergic nerve receptors, bethanechol chloride is able to provide a stronger contraction message to the muscles those receptors control.
+This means, for example, the urinary bladder contracts harder.

 One has many muscarinic cholinergic receptors besides those in the bladder and these will also be stimulated by bethanechol chloride.
 Increased contraction and movement in the intestine and stomach is a side effect (which can lead to diarrhea).
 Excess salivation and tear production can occur.
 Increasing the bladder’s detrusor muscle tone leads to a tighter bladder which means less urine storage capacity and more frequent need to urinate.